Beach golf: Ball

-The ball is made of polyurethane foam with a diameter of 7 cm and a weigh of 35g approximately.
+The ball is made of polyurethane foam with a diameter of 7 cm and a weight of 35g approximately.
 Its composition makes them harmless, allowing to play anywhere.

 Protection belt

 This is held by the Caddy Girls and has a very important function which is to guarantee the safety of bathers, the players and anyone who is on the game-track.
 This is what makes the Beach Golf the only sport in the world where viewers are on the pitch and involved as active part in the game.

 Caddy Girls

 Caddy Girls act both as game-judges and hostesses during the event.
 Their role is to ensure that the game takes place in a proper and safe way.
 The Caddy Girls support a protection belt around the area of action, aiming to allow the golfer to play in peace among the bathers, beach chairs and umbrellas.

 The BGSA has planned a special calendar, featuring the Beach golf Caddy Girls.